kitschpatrol/Cinder-Pango/readme.md

 Windows 32 bit libs from here and there, currently not working.

 ##TODO
+- Consolidate renderer property across platforms.
+- Windows local font loading.
+- Document and warn about platform-invalid parameters.
+(E.g. anti-alaising settings on Windows.)
 - Wrap more of the API.
-(Hyphenation, etc.)
+(Hyphenation, hinting, etc.)
 - Wrap certain attributes normally relegated to markup... letterspacing, underline, etc?
 - High DPI stuff.
 - Possible efficiencies from detecting the presence of markup and using pango_layout_set_markup vs. pango_layout_set_text.